gschnitzler/openPSI/doc/Bootstrap.md

 #### Preparations

 boot a suitable rescue system (hetzner, systemrescuecd) on target machine.
-- use the kernel parameter net.ifnames=0 if needed
+- use the kernel parameter net.ifnames=0 if needed # on machines utilzing DHCP
 - config network (to an IP known to genesis)

 ##### SystemRescueCD